ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _The crew searches the corner beach for evidence of lightning strikes and burn marks.
 They find nothing._

-_Makayla takes out a steak from Asher's backpack and puts it in the ground - Mac digs the shovel - and Asher slowly brings the chicken over and puts it on the steak_
+\_Makayla takes out a steak from Asher's backpack and puts it in the ground - Mac digs the shovel - and Asher slowly brings the baitfish over and puts it in the bucket.

 **JOCYLEN**

 > How do we know this isn't just a racoon or a coyote eating this?

+**Makayla**
+(ignoring this)

+> They are likely to smell the baitfish between tides.
+The wind is steady - this is good.

-Mac and Asher diligently set up cameras on the surronding trees - they hook cables up to a battery pack taped onto a wooden panel
+\_ Mac and Asher diligently set up cameras on the surronding trees - they hook cables up to a battery pack taped onto a wooden panel.
----

 ## Scene 29: EXT.
-THE SIDEWALK ON THE WAY HOME - LATE AFTERNOON
+THE HIDEAWAY - LATE AFTERNOON

 _The kids gather at their hideaway--a makeshift fort hidden in Makayla's backyard old playground set - grass.
-They lay traps made of food tied to driftwood sticks outside the fort.
-Inside, they've set up a rudimentary surveillance system: several iPads, are propped up against rocks and driftwood, their screens glowing in the dim light.
-The iPads are connected to a jury-rigged power supply--a large battery bank cobbled together from old car batteries and solar chargers._
+Inside, houses a rudimentary surveillance system: several old LCD Monitors, are propped up against rocks and driftwood, their screens glowing in the dim light.
+Cables stretch out towards to a jury-rigged power supply--a large battery bank cobbled together from old car batteries and solar chargers._

-_ASHER fiddles with the wiring, his tongue sticking out in concentration as he ensures each iPad is properly connected.
-MISTY arranges the tablets in a semicircle, angling them for the best view of their makeshift command center.
-The setup is far from professional, with duct tape holding wires in place and a tangle of charging cables snaking across the fort's floor, but it's impressive for a group of determined kids._
+\_ASHER fiddles with the wiring, his tongue sticking out in concentration as he ensures each screen is properly connected.
+MISTY arranges the screens in a semicircle, angling them for the best view of their makeshift command center.
+The setup is far from professional, with duct tape holding wires in place and a tangle of charging cables snaking across the fort's floor, but it's impressive.

-_MAC watches in awe as MAKAYLA boots up a weather app on one of the iPads, the radar showing the approaching storm.
-On another screen, a live feed from their hidden cameras flickers to life, revealing grainy images of the traps they've set outside._

 **MAKAYLA**

-> The creatures are likely to come from the sea, though my grandfather always said they come from the grass.
-They come from the sea first, then go into the grass.
+> The creatures are likely to smell the bait fish .

 **JEFFERSON**
-_(skeptical)_

 > How do you know that?